10/27/2023

 Analyst, Carnegie

-Thank you very much.
-And good morning, Mattias and Jonas.
+Thank you very much, and good morning, Mattias and Jonas.
 So two questions from my side.
-Very good picture on slide 10 on the upcoming product launches.
-Quite detailed and easy to understand.
-I just wanted to ask here, I recall here on the EPOS launch previously this year, initially you started off releasing it to a selected number of retailers and while later following up on a more broad-based launch.
-Is that a general strategy that you will utilize for some of these new products that you show in this list?
-I guess that maybe goes more to entirely new products like the child car seats with the iterations that you talked about the best sellers being sort of launched broadly directly.
-Is that a fair assumption or?
+Very good picture on slide 10 on the upcoming product launches, quite detailed and easy to understand.
+I just wanted to ask here, I recall here on the EPOS launch previously this year, initially you started off releasing it to a selected number of retailers and while later in sort of following up on a more broad-based launch.
+Is that a sort of general strategy that you will sort of utilize for some of these new products that you show in this list?
+I guess that maybe goes more to sort of entirely new products like the child car seats with these sort of iterations that you talked about of the best sellers being sort of launched broadly directly, is that a fair assumption or?

 speaker